yukarinoki/cpp-docs.ja-jp/docs/standard-library/vector-class.md

    const int& ii = v1.front( );

    cout << "The first integer of v1 is "<< i << endl;
-   // by incrementing i, we move the the front reference to the second element i++;
+   // by incrementing i, we move the front reference to the second element i++;
    cout << "Now, the first integer of v1 is "<< i << endl;
 }